Non-Markovian Cosmic-Ray Pitch-Angle Transport from Mirror Interactions: Introduction

 Cosmic-ray (CR) transport in magnetized turbulence underpins particle acceleration and nonthermal emission across astrophysical and space-plasma environments.
 In practice, CR propagation is often described as a diffusive process: it is assumed that pitch-angle scattering rapidly decorrelates particle directions, allowing transport to be modeled by a Markovian diffusion equation with well-defined coefficients\citep{1966Jokipii, 2002Schlickeiser}.
 However, when scattering is intermittent or insufficient, particle trajectories retain memory of the underlying magnetic structure, rendering a diffusive description invalid\citep{2020Zimbardo, 2022Maiti, zhao2025a, 2025Lubke}.

-A long-standing warning sign is the ``$90^\circ$ problem".
-Quasilinear theory (QLT) provides a baseline description of resonant wave-particle interactions, yet its $\delta$-function resonance yields a zero diffusion coefficient of pitch angles ($D_{\mu\mu}=0$ for $\mu\simeq0$) \citep{1966Jokipii,1969Kulsrud,2014Qin}.
-As a result, QLT-based closures may mischaracterize confinement in regimes where near-$90^\circ$ dynamics controls transport.
-Nonlinear extensions have attempted to remedy this by broadening resonances and highlighting compressive effects\citep{2004Shalchi, 2008Yan}.
-In particular, compressive fluctuations enable transit-time damping (TTD), often viewed as a magnetic Landau resonance, and mirror structures produced by magnetic-field gradients can induce bounce motion and transient trapping through conservation of the first adiabatic invariant $\mu_m=m v_\perp^2/(2B)$ \citep{1973Cesarsky,2001Felice}.
-Resonance broadening due to the conservation of $\mu_m$ in compressible turbulence replaces the strict QLT condition by a finite-width kernel, making TTD effective near $\mu\simeq0$ and alleviating the $90^\circ$ barrier \citep{2008Yan}.
+A key development beyond standard quasilinear theory (QLT) was the recognition that near-$90^{\circ}$ dynamics is strongly affected by compressive fluctuations and non-linear mirror effects\citep{2001Felice, 2008Yan}.
+The $\delta$-function resonance function of QLT yields vanishing pitch-angle scattering near $90^{\circ}$, and this limitation has long been understood as an artifact of the unperturbed guiding-center orbit assumption and the resulted idealized resonance function\citep{1966Jokipii,1969Kulsrud,2014Qin}.
+In particular, compressive fluctuations enable can induce bounce motion and transient trapping through conservation of the first adiabatic invariant $\mu_m=m v_\perp^2/(2B)$ or the resonant mirror interaction through the Landau resonance, the transit-time damping (TTD) process \citep{1973Cesarsky,2001Felice, 2002Schlickeiser}.
+The conservation of magnetic moment naturally broaden the idealized QLT condition by a finite-width kernel, making TTD effective near $\mu\simeq0$ and alleviating the $90^\circ$ barrier \citep{2008Yan}.
 Despite broad consensus on the importance of compressive structures, most existing approaches remain within a diffusive framework, in which mirror effects and compressions are typically incorporated as modified scattering rates within a Markovian transport picture.
+Recent studies has further renewed interest in the interplay between magnetic mirroring and pitch-angle scattering\citep{2025LopezBarquero, 2025Bell, 2025Lubke}.